mesosphere/dcos-docs-site/pages/ksphere/dispatch/1.3/tutorials/ci_tutorials/repo-setup/index.md

 ### Pipeline auto-cancellation

 Dispatch includes a feature where it will automatically stop running builds from previous commits for a given branch or pull request.
-This helps to ensure that the cluster is not wasting resources on obsolete builds.
+This helps to ensure that the cluster is not wasting resources on obsolete builds if the pull request or branch is updated before the build completes.
 This feature is enabled by default, but it can be disable by setting `--disable-auto-cancel` on the Dispatch CLI:

 ```sh
 dispatch ci repository create --service-account=team-1 --disable-auto-cancel